jjmelancon/massmusicconvert/usage.md

 c:/Users/username/Music/My\ Input\ Files/
 ```

-### Linux and Mac
+### GNU/Linux and Mac

 #### Prerequesites
 Before running the program, we need to make sure that all required dependencies are installed, those being FFmpeg and Python 3.
-Most Linux distros come with Python by default, and FFmpeg can be installed from your distro's package manager in most cases.
+Most GNU/Linux distros come with Python by default, and FFmpeg can be installed from your distro's package manager in most cases.
 Mac users will be asked to install Python when running the program, and FFmpeg can be downloaded from [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html).
 Make sure to grab it in an executable format!
 Put FFmpeg in a memorable spot, because you'll need to type in its location later.

 #### Running the program
 To start, download the latest release from [https://github.com/jmelancon/massmusicconvert/releases](https://github.com/jmelancon/massmusicconvert/releases).
 You can use either the .zip or .tar.gz file.
 Once you have it downloaded, extract it into a folder of your choosing.
 It'd be a good idea to keep it separate from other files, so don't just drop the files into a folder that already is full of items.
 After that, you can run the file `musicconvert.py` either from your file manager or in the terminal.